AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 It is written purely in **TypeScript** and does not use one of the Framework wrappers.

-> A JavaScript only version will soon be available...

 For full information on how to use AdapTable see the [AdapTable Documentation](https://docs.adaptabletools.com).

 ## Versions and Dependencies